 To set out the principles for collecting and preserving materials about Huron County, or created by residents of Huron County.

-Primary Sources are original documents of historic value such as diaries, ledgers, account books, maps, rare and valuable first editions or letters.
+Primary Sources are original documents of historical value such as diaries, ledgers, account books, maps, rare and valuable first editions or letters.

 The Library is committed to preserving and promoting the culture and heritage of Huron County by acquiring materials about Huron County and surrounding areas, and making these materials available to library patrons.

-1.1.
-The Library will collect materials pertaining to Huron County and surrounding area as it relates to Huron County.
+1.1 The Library will collect materials pertaining to Huron County and surrounding areas as it relates to Huron County.

 2. Materials not collected

-The Library does not collect primary sources which are more appropriately housed by the Huron County Archives or Museum.
+The Library does not collect primary source materials which are more appropriately housed by the Huron County Archives and Museum.
 An exception may be made for library documents pertaining to library history.

-2.1.
-As the Library is interested in contents rather than physical items, reproductions, facsimiles, microfilm and later editions are perfectly suitable for library purposes.
+2.1 As the Library is interested in contents rather than physical items, reproductions, facsimiles, microfilm, digitized files and later editions are perfectly suitable for library purposes.

-2.2.
-Primary sources, if donated to the library or found in the collection, can be offered to the Huron County Archives or Museum for consideration.
+2.2 Primary sources, if donated to the Library or found in the collection, may be offered to the Huron County Museum and Archives for consideration.

 In order to preserve important local historical records, and make them freely available on-line, the Library will invest resources into the digitization of Huron County newspapers and other items of local importance.